The Southeast ADA Center serves Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, and Tennessee.

 Georgia Emergency Preparedness Coalition for Individuals with Disabilities and Older Adults: Consists of stakeholder agencies throughout Georgia and serves as a key group in statewide preparedness efforts.
 A SEADA staff person serves on the Coalition, provides guidance on ADA-related issues, and is active in the Training and Technical Guidance (TTG) and the Functional and Access Needs Guide subcommittees.

 Morehouse College: a historically black college in Atlanta, Georgia.
-The Center provides one internship per semester for one Morehouse student.
+As budget permits, the Center provides one internship per semester for one Morehouse student.
 The internship provides the opportunity for students to learn about the Americans with Disabilities Act, disability culture, and research.

 Spelman College: a historically black college in Atlanta, Georgia.
-The Center provides one internship for Spelman students.
+As budget permits, the Center provides one internship for Spelman students.
 The internship provides the opportunity for students to learn about the Americans with Disabilities Act, disability culture, and research.

 Southeast Center Director’s Association (SECDA): an organization that includes representatives from the majority of the Centers for Independent Living (CIL) across the Southeast.
 We provide the opportunity for 1-2 staff members per CIL in the Southeast region to participate in the ADA Trainer Network – Southeast’s (ATN-SE) Train the Trainer Program.
 As an ATN-SE member, this allows CIL staff to build capacity to provide basic ADA training in the local community.